codecrs/PHPShark/README.md

 # PHPShark
 PHP Shark - An Intensive PHP MVC framework for Advanced Developers.
 It has basic functionality of putting up complex portals in minutes.
 However it is much as RAW as it is an Deliverable Framework.
-Not to be compare with Competents - CAKEPHP & CODEIGNITER or Even LARAVEL, as it was built to meet its own challenges.
+It is Not to be compare with Competents - CAKEPHP & CODEIGNITER or Even LARAVEL, as it was built to meet its own challenges.

 # Purpose of PHPShark.
 PHP SHARK is built basically for its ORM Query Library for Modeling.